Boundary Constraint-free Biomechanical Model-Based Surface Matching for Intraoperative Liver Deformation Correction: Preliminary Information

 where $\mathbf{P(u)} = \{P_1(\mathbf{u}),..., P_n(\mathbf{u})\}$ is a vector of nonlinear functions of $\mathbf{u}$ and are determined by the FEM model of the liver geometry and material properties.
 For a liver modeled by a linear elastic material, the forces are now a linear function of $\mathbf{u}$ where $\mathbf{P}(\mathbf{u}) =\mathbf{K}\mathbf{u}$ with $\mathbf{K}$ is a constant $3n$ x $3n$ stiffness matrix.
 For a nonlinear hyperelastic material, $\mathbf{P}(\mathbf{u})$ is a nonlinear function of the displacements \textbf{u}.
 The tangent stiffness matrix $\mathbf{K}_T$ defined as the derivative of $\mathbf{P}(\mathbf{u})$ with respect $\mathbf{u}$\

 is a matrix used in each iteration of the solution of a nonlinear problem, and it changes with each iteration.
 For a linear elastic material, the tangent stiffness matrix is simply the stiffness matrix.
+A more detailed description of the construction of the FEM models can be in the following book

 In the forward problem, the displacement vector $\mathbf{u}$ throughout the domain $\mathbf{\Omega}$ can be determined if displacements and/or forces on the boundary $\mathbf{\partial\Omega}$ are known.
 The inverse registration problem solves for the boundary forces that generate a displacement field $\mathbf{u}^*$ that approximates the displacement field $\mathbf{u}$ between the partially observed intraoperative surface and preoperative model.